 Is This Card Right for You?

-The Chase Sapphire Reserve® card is a high-end travel card that can be a good fit if you frequently travel, particularly if you often use Lyft and order takeout or pickup with DoorDash.
-It's even better if you regularly pay for luxury travel and are willing to learn the ins-and-outs of the Ultimate Rewards Program.
+The Chase Sapphire Reserve® card is a high-end travel card that can be a good fit if you frequently travel.
+It's even better if you regularly pay for luxury travel and are willing to learn the ins-and-outs of the Chase Ultimate Rewards® program.

 For example, if a household member has the Chase Sapphire Preferred® Card, they would get 1.25 cents per point when booking travel, or only 1 cent per point with one of the Chase Freedom cards.
 After transferring points to your Chase Sapphire Reserve® account, you'll get the 1.5 cents per point value when booking travel.